 Manasi has put together a few tips that you might find useful for your confirmation review viva.
 Read: Crack your confirmation review viva like a pro!

 During lockdown Manasi worked from home in her virtual library.
-There she rediscovered a love of cooking learned how to make paper flowers.
+She re-discovered the significance of self-care in a researcher’s life.
 Read her reflections on this time.

-Read Manasi’s on-going blog here: Manasi R. Mulay
+Read Manasi’s previous research experience here: Manasi R. Mulay